ManticoreGamesInc/platform-documentation/src/tutorials/media_library.md

 ## Uploading Images to the Media Library

 To use images in any of your projects, the images need to be uploaded to your Media Library account first.
+Images that are uploaded to your Media Library account are shared across all your projects.
 Once the images have been uploaded, you can then create brushes that can be used in the UI.

 ### Open Media Library